GoogleChrome/ip-protection/Masked-Domain-List.md

 tediousbear.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 tediousticket.com                                | Admiral                                                        | Not Impacted By Script Blocking
 teenytinycellar.com                              | Admiral                                                        | Not Impacted By Script Blocking
-teenytinyshirt.com                               | Admiral                                                        | Entire Domain Blocked
+teenytinyshirt.com                               | Admiral                                                        | Not Impacted By Script Blocking
 tempertrick.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 tempttalk.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 terrifictooth.com                                | Admiral                                                        | Not Impacted By Script Blocking